 Liz’s motion practice successes include litigation-ending dispositive motion victories in both state and federal courts in Missouri and Kansas.
 Her trial experience includes defense verdicts in single-plaintiff employment litigation, as well as common law claims.
 Significantly, Liz recently received an order from the U.S. District Court for the District of Kansas, granting summary judgment on all nine of a former employee’s counts against a large area automotive manufacturer.
 In addition, Liz received an oral ruling from the bench granting her motion for summary judgment, filed in Kansas state court, on behalf of an area packaging solutions company.

 Liz is deeply involved in the Kansas City community, where she is active in civic and volunteer roles as well as pro bono representation.
 She is a member of the board of directors for Amethyst Place, a nonprofit that provides transitional housing and resources to women in recovery and their children.
 She also is a volunteer for the Metropolitan Organization to Counter Sexual Assault (MOCSA), providing community education and outreach to children through the Project Aware program for elementary school children and curriculum based programming for older students.
-Liz also represents transgender clients through Shook’s Pro Bono Program and works to ensure every transgender person has access to assistance in navigating the complicated name and gender change process, along with any other legal issues they may face.
+Liz also represents transgender clients through the Trans Legal Services Network and Shook’s pro bono program, and works to ensure every transgender person has access to assistance in navigating the complicated name and gender change process, along with any other legal issues they may face.

 Liz is also involved with area organizations advancing the arts.
 She served as the co-chair for the 2015 Kansas City Art Institute’s Art and Design Auction, spending nearly two years creating committees, working with development staff and planning an event that raised nearly $450,000 for student scholarships.
 She also helped create a new signature annual fundraising event for Just Like You Films, a local company that creates films and other materials for educational audiences about subjects that include childhood cancer, burns, Down Syndrome and autism.